SimonGenin/hadron-docs/src/tests.md

 ---

-Another example will request callback that returns specific entity selected by id provided by user as request param.
-We will stub repository and test for correct response spec.
-We will also cover case when there is no entity witch such ID.
+In another example we will request a callback that returns a specific entity selected by id provided by user in the request param.
+We will stub repository and test for the correct response spec.
+We will also cover the case when there is no entity with such an ID.

 Code under test: